-In the Windows’ analogy, this is like reformatting your Macbook or iMac and reinstalling a brand new version of Mac OS X Mountain Lion.
-Unfortunately in Mac the process can be a little more complicated and less well known.
-But first, why should you clean install the Mac OS X Mountain Lion at all?
+In the Windows’ analogy, this is like reformatting your Macbook or iMac and reinstalling a brand new version of OS X Mountain Lion.
+Unfortunately, in Mac, the process can be a little more complicated and less well known.

-- Download a copy of Mac OS X Mountain Lion
+- Download a copy of OS X Mountain Lion

-- Make a bootable drive of Mac OS X Mountain Lion with a USB drive
+- Make a bootable drive of OS X Mountain Lion with a USB drive

 - Reboot, Clean up and Reinstall

 First, grab hold of a copy of the Mountain Lion installer file.
-The installer you downloaded fro the App Store automatically deletes itself after you’ve successfully upgraded your Mac.
+The installer you downloaded from the App Store automatically deletes itself after you’ve successfully upgraded (or install) your Mac.

 Here’s how you can download and obtain a soft copy of Mountain Lion.

 - Launch the App Store and go to the Purchases tab.